NewGuy012/spider_plot/README.md

 # spider_plot
-spider_plot Create a spider or radar plot with individual axes.
+Create a spider or radar plot with individual axes.

 ## Syntax:
   spider_plot(P)